chirilaciprian/ECommerceApp/README.md

 # ECommerce Website

-This is an ECommerce website that sells watches.
+This is a full-stack ECommerceApp featuring a wide selection of handwatches.
+It offers seamless browsing, secure checkout, and a user-friendly interface to shop for premium watches.

 ## Live Demo